Congratulations to the 2018 Placer County Regional Finals Winner!

-The California Arts Council has partnered with the National Endowment for the Arts and the Poetry Foundation to support Poetry Out Loud, a contest that encourages the nation’s youth to learn about great poetry through memorization and recitation.
-This program helps students master public speaking skills, build self-confidence, and learn about their literary heritage.
+The National Endowment for the Arts and the Poetry Foundation support this innovative program which encourages high school students to learn about great poetry through memorization and performance.
+POL incorporates the dynamic aspects of slam poetry, spoken word, and theater into the English and drama class to help students master public speaking skills, build self-confidence, and learn about great poetry in literature.